 2. Let me know what you would like it to say.

 3. Let me know what style of portrait you would prefer: naive, realistic, colorful, etc.

 4. Tell me your pet's name and breed.

 5. Send your photo to me at: firstname.lastname@example.org

 Satisfaction is guaranteed as I accept no money up front.
 If you do not like one of the three, you pay nothing, and the 3 artists are paid in full in any case.
 Let me know what you want it to say and that's it!

 The cost is $250 plus shipping.
-Shipping is around $22 per sign (to the US).
+Shipping is around $22 per sign (to and from the US).
 And 9.75% California sales tax for California residents.
-For overseas orders, I find the least expensive method of shipping.

 Pay after choosing your portrait.

 Multiple pets on one sign cost more ($325 for Double, $400 for Triple).